plone/training/mastering-plone/frontpage.rst

   .. figure:: _static/plone.svg
      :alt: Plone Logo

-  This chapter is about the classic frontent.
+  This chapter is about the classic frontend.

   Solve the same tasks in the Volto frontend in chapter :doc:`volto_frontpage`